swainechen/chenlab-training/sysadmin/bioinformatics.md

 # this has another issue with licensing with Debian/Ubuntu.
 Check /usr/share/doc/prokka/README.Debian
 sh /usr/share/doc/prokka/get-additional-data
 ```
+For reference, these libraries get stored in `/var/lib/prokka/db`
 This throws an error because it assumes a numeric version number for BioPerl, but the version is ok and this still runs.

 #### [Roary](https://github.com/sanger-pathogens/Roary)
 This is a popular pan genome prediction tool.